 - Can’t track net carbs on the free app

 - Can only use macronutrient percentages (not specific gram targets)

 The biggest differences between Cronometer and MyFitnessPal are the food database and social media aspects of the apps.

 Cronometer’s food database is curated — it only has validated, correct entries with a lot more detailed information (like micronutrients and amino acids).
 The app also lacks a social sharing side to it unless you buy the gold subscription.

-However, there is one thing that sets Cronometer apart MyFitnessPal for ketoers — a ketogenic diet mode that tracks net carbs (more on this later).
+However, there is one thing that sets Cronometer apart MyFitnessPal for ketoers — the ability to track net carbs and set a net carb limit (more on this later).

 Here’s a quick list of the pros and cons of Cronometer: